pnp/blog/content/post/spfx-12-publishing-spfx-solutions-store/index.md

 {{< /notice >}}

-## Transforming and modernizing SharePoint add-ins
+## Submitting your SPFX solution to store

 Support on publishing SPFx solutions to the store was introduced with the version 1.11 and we started accepting SPFx solution sin store since August 2020.
 There are currently hundreds of partner offerings in the app source and in the SharePoint store based as SPFx solutions and the submission numbers are growing rapidly.
 App source and the SharePoint store are a great ways to expose the solutions for customers using the native experiences.